cmapsoftware/CMAP-API/Sections/Projects.md

 ```

 ## Create Potential Project
 * `* POST v1/project` Create a new Potential Project in CMAP.
-Note that if `FixedFee` is supplied as a `FeeType` then the Project will be created as a Live project and not a potential project.
-Any Custom Field create for the Live Project page can be specified in the `CustomFields` area with the field name and value, and these will be set when the new project is created.
+Note that if `Architectural` is supplied as a `FeeType` then the Project will be created as a Live project and not a potential project.
+Any Custom Field created on the Live Project page can be specified in the `CustomFields` area with the field name and value, and these will be set when the new project is created.

 ```javascript
 {